 ‘Two Scorpions In A Bottle’ – Broccoli Vs Saltzman

 Some Kind of Hero

 Of course those fans and readers desperate for new insights, facts and anecdotes will not be disappointed.
 Even the most 007-marinated scholar will easily find something new to illuminate their own knowledge.
-For instance, the lyrics to You Only Live Twice‘s title song were written in Kirk Douglas’s study, Connery lent his voice to a Chaplin film, an early draft of the Moonraker screenplay featured a “bow and arrow wielding heroine” called The Archer, Priscilla Presley was nearly in a Bond movie, screenwriter Richard Maibaum would always first write his scripts in longhand, the [then] studio and Hollywood race politics tried to leave black actor Yaphet Kotto out of the press junkets for Live and Let Die and George Lazenby was nominated for a Golden Globe way before Adele got hers.
+And how Spectre could have started is a delicious ‘what-if‘ maybe we’ll see again in a later Bond movie.
+But did you know the lyrics to You Only Live Twice‘s title song were written in Kirk Douglas’s study, Connery lent his voice to a Chaplin film, an early draft of the Moonraker screenplay featured a “bow and arrow wielding heroine” called The Archer, Priscilla Presley was nearly in a Bond movie, screenwriter Richard Maibaum would always first write his scripts in longhand, the [then] studio and Hollywood race politics tried to leave black actor Yaphet Kotto out of the press junkets for Live and Let Die and George Lazenby was nominated for a Golden Globe way before Adele got hers.
 And this is – as Pierce Brosnan might never say again – merely the tip of the iceberg.